What’s the definition of a four-person tent?

 Size: A Squeeze for Four Adults

-Kelty claim this is a four-person tent, and technically you can fit four 20-inch sleeping mats inside, but there’s not going to be much elbow room.
+Kelty claims this is a 4 person tent, and technically you can fit four 20-inch sleeping mats inside, but there’s not going to be much elbow room.

 It rather puts me in mind of a certain nursery rhyme…